shyambhat/InstagramKit/README.md

 #### Scope
-All apps have basic read access by default, but if you plan on asking for extended access such as liking, commenting, or managing friendships, you need to specify these scopes in your authorization request using the InstagramKitLoginScope enum.
+All apps have basic read access by default, but if you plan on asking for extended access such as liking, commenting, or managing friendships, you need to specify these scopes in your authorization request using the InstagramKitScope enum.

 _Note that in order to use these extended permissions, first you need to submit your app for review to Instagram._